-Always mention the Model Number when requesting service or repair parts for your Cabinetmaker's 10-Inch Radial Saw.
+Always mention the Model Number when requesting service or repair parts for your radial saw.

 Order all parts listed in your Owner's Manual at any Sears Canada Inc., Retail Store or Catalogue Sales Office.
-If the parts you need are not stocked locally, your order will be sent to a Sears Repair Parts Distribution Centre for prompt handling.
+If the parts you need are not stocked locally, your order will be sent to a Sears Repair Parts Distribution Centre 4.
+The name of the item: for prompt handling.